ayeibithao/convene-exam/README.md

 ## Instruction:

 1. Create a GitHub account
-2. Go to the htdocs directory of XAMPP, then clone the Git project via Terminal:
+2. Go to the htdocs directory of XAMPP and create a folder file for your exam, then clone the Git project via Terminal:

+   Update your Git information first on your local machine:

     ```
+   git config --global user.name "Your Username"
+   git config --global user.email "Your GitHub Email"
+   git config --global credential.helper wincred
+   ^ for Password
+    ```

+  After you input your detail, Clone the repository at your exam folder (XAMPP - htdocs)

+    ```
    git clone https://github.com/ayeibithao/convene-exam.git
     ```

-3. Create anew branch for your technical exam:
+4. Create anew branch for your technical exam:

     ```
    git checkout -b convene-exam#yymmdd (date) - applicant's name (no space and small letters only)